 This tomato curry is a delicious Indian dish with eggs in a spicy and saucy tomato gravy.
 It is low carb, gluten free, antioxidant rich and with good protein.
 It is healthy and easy to make.

 In the south of India, Hyderabad is famous for its mixed rice dish known as chicken biryani, which is rice prepared along with meat/chicken or vegetables.

 It is often served with rich gravy side dishes such as Baghare Baingan (an eggplant curry) or Mirch ka Salan (curried chili peppers).
 But it is occasionally served with this Hyderabadi Tomato curry.

-I think that this is a much healthier and lighter alternative.
-It is not as rich as the other gravies and also the veggies do not get so much fried and over cooked, thereby retaining more of the nutrients.
-Plus, this curry is a refreshing change from the more frequently served side dishes previously mentioned.
+This is a much healthier and lighter alternative to the other rich curries.
+And the vegetables do not get so much fried and over cooked, thereby retaining more of the nutrients.
+Plus, this easy tomato curry is a refreshing change from the more frequently served side dishes previously mentioned.